 Hall says, “In conversations with other LDS friends and associates, no matter how diplomatic or soft-spoken we were, or even how angry we might become, there was no getting around the fact that talking about it wasn’t uplifting.
 But ignoring it was just making it fester even worse.
 Just the act of trying to ignore it told me that it was there and that I couldn’t ignore it.”

 But ignoring it was exactly what Hall thought he was supposed to do.
-He had seen many angry scenes of Mormons and protesters yelling, and it always went south very fast.
+He had seen many angry scenes of Church members and protesters yelling, and it always went south very fast.
 As a young boy, Hall had grown up going to the Manti Pageant with his family in the summertime.
-It was there that he first recognized the anger that accompanied the “discussions” that many Mormons had with the protesters.
+It was there that he first recognized the anger that accompanied the “discussions” that many Latter-day Saints had with the protesters.
 It was there that he learned perhaps ignoring it was best.

 “I was just a kid observing this from a distance, as a few members of my family tried to reason with these men.
 I never listened to what either side was saying.
 I just felt the argument.
 I remember feeling that something was very wrong there.
 But as I look back now, I realize that the negative experience was coming from the fact that everyone was breaking the commandment where Jesus says that there should be no disputations among you.”
 He realized that it wasn’t what they were saying that mattered—it was how they were treating each other.

 Suddenly, Hall remembered another young boy who also was confused by the hatred and bickering surrounding him: 14-year-old Joseph Smith.
 The more Hall studied the accounts of the First Vision, the more he felt some of Joseph’s confusion was over the arguing itself.